CHAPTER 85. GENERAL PROVISIONS

 Court—The Supreme Court of Pennsylvania.

-Disciplinary Counsel—The Chief Disciplinary Counsel and assistant disciplinary counsel.
+Disciplinary Counsel—The Chief Disciplinary Counsel and Disciplinary Counsel within the Office of Disciplinary Counsel.

 Disciplinary District—One of the four districts into which this Commonwealth is divided for disciplinary purposes as set forth in § 93.1 (relating to disciplinary districts).

-Disciplinary Rule—The provisions of the Code of Professional Responsibility, as adopted by the Supreme Court of Pennsylvania on May 20, 1970, 438 Pa.
-XXV, as amended from time to time by special order of the Court and governing lawyer conduct occurring or beginning on or before March 31, 1988, as well as the provisions of the Rules of Professional Conduct, as adopted by the Supreme Court of Pennsylvania on October 16, 1987, Pa. , and effective on April 1, 1988, as amended from time to time by special order.
-See Chapter 81 (relating to rules of professional conduct).
+Disciplinary Rules—The provisions of the Code of Professional Responsibility, as adopted by the Supreme Court of Pennsylvania on May 20, 1970, 438 Pa.
+XXV, as amended from time to time by special order of the Court and governing lawyer conduct occurring or beginning on or before March 31, 1988, as well as the provisions of the Rules of Professional Conduct, as adopted by the Supreme Court of Pennsylvania on October 16, 1987, 515 Pa.
+LXIX, and effective on April 1, 1988, as amended from time to time by special order of the Court.
+See Chapter 81 (relating to Rules of Professional Conduct).

 Enforcement Rule—Any provision of Chapter 83 (relating to Pennsylvania rules of disciplinary enforcement).

-Experienced hearing committee member—An attorney who at the time is a member of the panel of hearing committee members in a disciplinary district and who has served as a member of a panel of hearing committee members for at least one year and on a hearing committee that has conducted at least one hearing into formal charges of misconduct by a respondent-attorney.
+Experienced hearing committee member—An attorney who at the time is a member of the panel of hearing committee members in a disciplinary district and who has served on at least one hearing committee that has conducted a hearing into formal charges of misconduct by a respondent-attorney or a hearing on a petition for reinstatement from discipline by a petitioner-attorney.

-Foreign legal consultant—A person who holds a current license as a foreign legal consultant issued under Pennsylvania Bar Admission Rule 341 (relating to licensing of foreign legal consultants).
+Foreign legal consultant—A person or the license status of a person who holds a current license as a foreign legal consultant issued under Pennsylvania Bar Admission Rule 341 (relating to the licensing of foreign legal consultants).

-Formerly admitted attorney—A disbarred, suspended or inactive attorney.
+Formerly admitted attorney—A disbarred, suspended, temporarily suspended, administratively suspended, permanently resigned, retired, inactive, or disability inactive attorney.

 Grievance—Alleged misconduct.